Goldberg Dowell and Associates

 Our attorneys are knowledgeable about legitimate grounds for appealing license suspension such as lack of reasonable grounds for the traffic stop or failure to advise you of the consequences of refusing or submitting to the chemical test.
 You must appeal to the trial court within 30 days of your arrest to contest your ALS suspension.
 Don’t delay in contacting an attorney.

-There is no substitute for 30 years of legal knowledge and insights into the local court systems in northeast Ohio.
+We get results because we are prepared to go all the way for our clients.
+There is no substitute for our team’s over 55 years of legal knowledge and insights into the local court systems in northeast Ohio.
 There is no substitute for a true trial attorney who can keep the prosecution honest and is not afraid to take your drunk driving case to a jury.

 Accused of a Serious Traffic Violation?

-In addition to DUI/OVI, other traffic offenses can trigger jail time or license suspension.
-Before you plead guilty, talk to the attorneys of The Goldberg Law Firm to understand the potential consequences and your options.
+In addition to OVI, other traffic offenses can trigger jail time or license suspension.
+Before you plead guilty, talk to the defense attorneys of Goldberg Dowell & Associates to understand the potential consequences and your options.
 We will fight for you to avoid conviction or minimize the penalties for:

 • Driving while suspended